 Economics blogs are a great way to learn about the fundamental principles of economics.
-Whether you are new to economics, are studying the subject at secondary school, or you are a graduate student at a university, blogs are an easy and affordable way of discovering more about the latest economic principles, issues, and trends, and bringing them to life.
+Whether you are new to economics, are studying the subject at secondary school, or you are a graduate student at a university, blogs are an easy and affordable way of discovering more about economics like the latest economic principles, issues, and trends, and bringing them to life.

 What’s more, the best economics blogs provide insight into a number of different economic specialisms and approaches, so there’ll always be a blog you can refer to.
 Below we outline the best economics blogs, from both the UK and overseas, so you’ll never be short of inspiration when it comes to finding your next blog.

 Every newspaper outlet worth their salt should have their own economics blog, or at a minimum a business blog outlining their perspective on the global financial issues of the day.
 Reading a mainstream economics blog from a popular newspaper can be beneficial in a number of ways:

 - You can easily sign up for news alerts;